 c) Associate Researcher (AR): part of the team of researchers, being indicated by the Principal Investigator, to collaborate in the project; their names must be approved by FAPESP.

 d) Host Institution: institution in which the research will be led, and, usually, the place where the Principal Investigator is employed.
 The Host Institution must formally commit to provide the necessary support infrastructure to the project, which includes ensuring the safety and access to materials and equipment infrastructure to be used by the project.

 3.3) Principal Investigator and Co-Principal Investigator requirements

-a) A PhD or equivalent title.
+a) To hold a PhD or equivalent title.

 c) Demonstrate an outstanding research record.